Bathroom Remodel

 As a homeowner, renovating a bathroom is an exciting thing to take on.
-A bathroom remodel not only enhances your everyday experience in your own home, an updated bathroom also increases your home’s value and attracts buyers.
-Bathroom projects are one of the most complex home renovation projects, involving plumbing, heavy tub or shower fixtures, and tile.
+A bathroom remodel not only enhances your everyday experience at home but also increases your home’s value and attracts buyers.
+Bathroom projects are among the most complex home renovation projects, involving plumbing, heavy-duty tub or shower fixtures, and tile.
+Understanding the most common bathroom remodel mistakes before you begin can help you save time, money, and frustration.

-In order to save you time, and money, we have thoroughly outlined how to avoid the most common mistakes when remodeling your bathroom, and how to best approach your renovation project.
+To save you time and money, we have thoroughly outlined how to avoid the most common mistakes when remodeling your bathroom and how best to approach your renovation project.

 One of the most common blunders when it comes to bathroom remodels is taking on the project without truly knowing what the goal is.

-Not having a detailed budget: If you don’t have a detail line-item budget, it is easy to either run out of funds quickly, or overpaying for your bathroom remodel.
+• Not Having a Detailed Budget: If you don’t have a detailed line-item budget, it is easy to either run out of funds quickly or overpay for your bathroom remodel.

-- It is easy to be swept up in all the pretty fixture options available, but remember that functionality should be first priority and the foundation for design and decor.
+It is easy to be swept up in all the pretty fixture options available, but remember that functionality should be the first priority and the foundation for design and decor.

-- Lighting has the power to completely transform your space into a variety of moods.
-Be careful not to choose lighting that produce unflattering shadows, or prove insufficient brightness for personal grooming.
+• Lighting: Lighting has the power to completely transform your space into a variety of moods.
+Be careful not to choose lighting that produces unflattering shadows or proves insufficient brightness for personal grooming.

 👉 Tip: Consider how you actually use a bathroom.
 Do you need more storage space for toiletries?
 Do you prefer to shower more than take a bath?
 When considering your layout, plan for how your routine best accommodates your lifestyle and to avoid daily nuisances.